turingschool/front-end-curriculum/projects/final-countdown.md

 Instructors will give you the spec on Monday - we will kickoff together in class.

-You're expected to still be at Turing 9am-4pm.
-Instructors will be around during the day to answer questions.
+Instructors will be around during the day to answer questions, but - like a real take-home code challenge - may not provide help through pairing, or answer all questions.
+Please still ask, though!
+When you do, form your questions the way you would ask the person who issued the take-home code challenge in a technical interview.

 ## Deliverables